 We know that over 6,000 people take their lives in the UK each year, devastating the family, friends and communities they leave behind.
 But we don’t know the full impact of suicide on UK.
 How does it effect the everyday person?
 Jobs?
 Relationships?
 Education?
 Health?
 We need answers.
 So, in collaboration with the University of Manchester, we launched a national research project that asked people how suicide has affected their lives.
 The survey was open for a year, until August 2018.
 We received over 7000 responses.
 These responses are now being analysed by the team at the University of Manchester, and we expect to have some results by the beginning of 2019.

 We are constantly expanding our membership.
 Our members come from all walks of life and deliver different services.
 From the British Transport Police and the Samaritans, to small charities, trusts, and individuals, we are forming a diverse expert network across the UK.
 If you would like to become a member, you can do so through the National Suicide Prevention Alliance.
-You can complete their membership form and state your interest in becoming and SASP member.
+You can complete their membership form and state your interest in becoming a SASP member.